krontech/update-to-debian/readme.txt

 To make and test a new debian update zip file:
 	Make a debian image archive, named debian.img.gz, using the chronos-updates repository. https://github.com/krontech/chronos-updates/
-	Put the archive in the camUpdate folder ./make_update.sh
+	Copy the archive into the camUpdate folder in this repo.
+	run: ./make_update.sh
+	If testing the update from Qt Creator, copy the archive to the /opt/camera directory on the camera's SD card.
+This only has to be copied if you are using a new SD card or a new image.
-	Copy the camUpdate folder to a fat32 USB stick
-	Start the update just like any other update would be run on Arago, then follow the directions onscreen.
+	If installing the update from a USB stick, copy the camUpdate folder to a FAT32 USB stick and start it from the Util screen, just like any other update on Arago.
+	Follow the directions onscreen.

 Run settings:

 Deployment